trueberryless-org/starlight-view-modes/docs/src/content/docs/demo.md

 description: Quam clipeum nubila Parnasi plangorem nunc adductis
 ---

-## Where can I active the different modes now?
+## Where can I activate the different modes now?

 If you look in the right sidebar (Table of contents) you can probably spot the `Modes` heading where different modes can be activated.
 If you find the usability kinda hard and not intuitive, please let me know [here](https://github.com/trueberryless/starlight-view-modes/discussions/2).
-If you think the placement is already, let me also know about it [here](https://github.com/trueberryless/starlight-view-modes/discussions/2) because why not...
+If you think the placement is alright, let me also know about it [here](https://github.com/trueberryless/starlight-view-modes/discussions/2) because why not...

 Currently only one mode is supported but stay tuned for more modes, like the `Presentation` mode for example.